David J. Caldwell, MD, PhD

 San Francisco, CA

 I am currently a neurosurgery resident at UCSF.
-My current clinical and research interests are at the intersection of functional neurosugery, neurotrauma, and neurocritical care.
-I have been funded during residency through the NIH UE5 program, mentored by Dr. Edward Chang and Dr. Geoff Manley in the Department of Neurological surgery, with a focus on the analysis of intracranial electrophysiology in the setting of severe traumatic brain injury.
+My clinical and research interests are at the intersection of functional neurosurgery, neurotrauma, and neurocritical care.
+I have been funded during residency through the NIH UE5 program, and mentored by Dr. Edward Chang and Dr. Geoff Manley in the Department of Neurological Surgery.
+My UE5 work is focused on intracranial electrophysiology in the setting of severe traumatic brain injury, particularly building new technologies to enable the analysis of time-synchronized ICU recordings, as well as techniques to expand our spatial sampling of cortical recordings.
 I have been fortunate to also work with Dr. Edilberto Amorim in the Department of Neurology on this project, as well as with Dr. Jon Kleen in the department of Neurology on the impact of re-referencing distance on intracranial electrophysiologic signal measurements.
+I also collaborate with Dr. Britta Lindquist (Department of Neurology) on the impact of acid-base derangements on clinical outcome.
+Other projects of mine include the study of electrocorticography and brain mapping as a surgical adjunct in the resection of cavernous malformations causing epilepsy.